-But before we could visit Pulsar there was some work to do.
-We had to raid some more shipwrecks (one of which I ended up doing at home after the fact) and buy our equipment from the other towns.
+But before we could visit Pulsar, there was some work to do.
+We had to raid some more shipwrecks (one of which I ended up doing at home after the session) and buy our equipment from the other towns.
 Most of the good equipment actually wasn’t in the world, so to speak, but in a town on Floatland, which we could only visit later.
 Still, there were a few exceptions worth grabbing, most of which could be found in Muu.
 Unfortunately, the people of Muu had been overcome by the illness and turned entirely into WaterHags, and would attack us on sight.
 This meant that we had to go to Elan after all, where we learned that Sol had been kidnapped from Floatland and taken back to Pureland.
 Well that’s not good.
 Speaking to Cronus, he asked us to go to Viper (been there) but also to speak one last time to Granny, who was on her deathbed in the inn.
-We went there (first taking a well-deserved rest next to the dying woman that we did not even acknowledge) before talking to her and receiving the Morph spell as one last gift, with instructions to talk to the Muuites and fight out what they know.
+We went there (first taking a well-deserved rest next to the dying woman whom we did not even acknowledge) before talking to Granny and receiving the Morph spell as one last gift, with instructions to talk to the Muuites and fight out what they know.
 This proved quite valuable, as our new disguise got us the information that the Water Entity had been created by a Master called Xagor, and that killing him would probably fix things.
 This is good information: the game will not bring it up again for most of its running time!
 From Muu we bought the items that would not be outdated on Floatland (some Dragon boots and Iron gloves, and Psi Swords for the Mutants) and headed back out.

 En route to all of these stops, we ran into plenty of powerful monsters.
-The Future isn’t beating around the bush with random encounters and we were still somewhat underlevelled to begin with, and it didn’t help that we had avoided upgrading most of our equipment!
+The Future isn’t beating around the bush with its random encounters and we were still somewhat underlevelled to begin with, and it didn’t help that we had avoided upgrading most of our equipment!
 Still, one has to remark on how goofy many of them look, as do the monsters in the other game designed by this team: Final Fantasy Mystic Quest.
 As I said to Kyle: “When they said monsters were attacking people day and night in a planetary genocide, did you picture small child-like, winged women in dresses, dive bombing people from above, assisted by werepigs in Viking helmets?”
 At that moment, the game decided to add additional commentary: “Werepigs with boomerangs?”
 I added.

 Somewhere in the midst of this mess, we visited Pulsar’s lab.
 At the lab, we were filled in on the plan: to use a rocket to land on Floatland, kill Maitreya and retrieve both Unit X-Plane and a Remote that could call the Talon.
 That done, we would radio Pulsar, who would blow up the Palace and release the Talon.
-That would be one hell of a controlled explosion if he plans on leaving the Talon unharmed but perfectly able to get out fo the ground!
+That would be one hell of a controlled explosion if he plans on leaving the Talon unharmed but perfectly able to get out of the ground!
 So to repeat: their plan is to level a major religious site without the monsters seeing them setting up the explosives, all while their most powerful fighters are elsewhere doing other things.
 I see no flaws in this!

 We started off our second session of Legends III by blasting off into the sky onto the southwest corner of Floatland, right next to a town (what are the odds!) where we upgraded our equipment and spells at last.
 Someone in town explained that time does not pass on Float or Pureland, but the fact that you can just land on Floatland and kidnap people from it makes this obviously bullshit instead of just generally bullshit.
 Floatland’s timelessness is probably intended to explain away why you can’t time travel in Pureland once you go there with the Talon.
-But while you can bring the Talon to Floatland, it immediately leaves and you cannot return, so again: time not passing there makes no sense.
+But while you can bring the Talon to Floatland, it immediately leaves and you can’t return!
+So again: time not passing there makes no sense.

 From there, we headed north to a ruin filled with… slime?
 Slime with currents?
 I have no idea what this stuff is and yet the dungeon is full of it.
 You’d think the subject would at least come up if we discovered a building full of slime, harmless lava, spinal fluid… hell, even a building full of plain old water, someone should be bringing it up!
 Inside, we found the Talon’s Remote, which would call the thing if it weren’t trapped under a building and all, and backtracked to grab a few more chests.
 Going back for the chests was a little odd, in a manner of speaking.
 As we discussed at some point during our day go gaming, if it’s funny how the Final Fantasy Marathons maintained the “beat at all costs!” attitude left over from the Mega Man Marathon, while discarding the “beat as soon as possible!” attitude!
 Ah well.
 Taking an X-Fire staff to boost Gloria’s magic, we headed back to town and then off to Maitreya’s fortress on a Floatland mountain.

 Navigating the mountain, we got to the tower at its peak and climbed to the top.
 As we went, Kyle commented on how many damn secret passages there are in this game, just in time for some gargoyle to knock most of the party off a cliff and allow Dion to find a secret passage of his own.
-This door lead him to Maitreya, two rooms away, as he was clearly too stubborn and stupid to turn back and look for us.
+This door lead him to Maitreya, as he was clearly too stubborn and stupid to turn back and look for us.
 Maitreya near killed him.
 Hey, buddy, that’s what happens when you don’t lead the Godslaying to the professionals.
 We took our damn time catching up to him, too, because that’s how we roll.
 Much of this walk went by with the background music off, due to us finding the secret door and then plainly ignoring it, because that is also how we roll!
 Behind the door, we followed the pass around the outside of the tower (possibly a reference to the ending of FFLI), and found a staircase that rose up from the catwalk, into nowhere.